Amanda Berman

 Amanda Berman is an American civil rights attorney.
-She served as the director of legal affairs at the Lawfare Project which she called the “legal arm of the pro-Israel community”.
-She is the founder and executive director of the Zioness Movement, also known as Zioness, an offshoot of the Lawfare Project branded as a progressive Zionist organization.
+She is the founder and executive director of the Zioness Movement, also known as Zioness, a progressive Zionist organization.

-Their primary activism involves attending liberal rallies with pro-Israeli signage and clothing.
-Rabbi Jill Jacobs, executive director of the rabbinic human rights group T’ruah, has said the groups aim is "looking for a provocation" and "inserting a wedge issue where there is not blanket agreement.”

 Early life and education

-Berman graduated from the University of Pennsylvania with a major in diplomatic history, and the Cardozo School of Law.
+Berman graduated from the University of Pennsylvania with a major in diplomatic history.
+She also earned a Master of Governmental Administration from the Fels Institute of Government at the University of Pennsylvania and graduated from the Cardozo School of Law.

 Berman was on the youth leadership board of Friends of the Israel Defense Forces, which raises money to support Israeli soldiers.